sonejiMeet/TinySpacer/README.md

 # TinySpacer

-TinySpacer is a minimal, no‑bullshit workspace grouper for Windows.
+TinySpacer is a minimal, workspace grouper for Windows.

 ## What it does